Conspiracy (2001 film)

 Conspiracy is a 2001 made-for-television drama film that dramatises the 1942 Wannsee Conference.
-Using the authentic script taken from the only surviving transcript recorded during the meeting, the film delves into the psychology of Nazi officials involved in the "Final Solution of the Jewish question" during World War II.
+Using the authentic script taken from the only surviving transcript recorded during the meeting, the film explores the psychology of Nazi officials involved in the "Final Solution of the Jewish question" during World War II.

 The film was written by Loring Mandel and directed by Frank Pierson.
 Its ensemble cast includes Kenneth Branagh, Stanley Tucci, Colin Firth and David Threlfall.
 Branagh won a Primetime Emmy Award for Outstanding Lead Actor, and Tucci was awarded a Golden Globe Award for his supporting role.

 Plot

 On 20 January 1942, a conference of Nazi German officials at a villa in Wannsee is chaired by Reinhard Heydrich, chief of the Reich Security Main Office.
 Heydrich has been given a mandate by Reichsmarschall Hermann Göring to carry out a "complete solution of the Jewish question" by making Germany's territory free of Jews, including the occupied countries of Poland, Reichskommissariat Ostland, Czechoslovakia and France.

-Friedrich Wilhelm Kritzinger suggests the meeting is pointless since the Jewish question has already been settled, while Heydrich states the government's policy will change from forced emigration to "evacuation", without initially making clear what that euphemism means.

-The men discuss sterilisation and exemptions for mixed-race Jews who have one or more non-Jewish grandparents.
-Heydrich's willingness to entertain various competing ideas suggests the ultimate fate of the Jews has not been decided.
-As the discussion continues, however, it becomes evident to the participants that the purpose of the meeting is not to formulate policy but to receive direction from the SS.
-Heydrich calls a break in the proceedings, and after praising Dr. Wilhelm Stuckart, a lawyer in the Reich Ministry for the Interior, takes Stuckart aside to warn him about the consequences of his stubbornness.
-On reconvening, Heydrich reveals in frank detail the policy that had already been decided before the meeting convened: the wholesale extermination of Europe's Jewish population using gas chambers and ovens to incinerate the bodies.

-SS-Obersturmbannführer Adolf Eichmann then reveals that the SS has been building extermination camps at Belzec, Sobibor and Treblinka, and making preparations for the "Final Solution" under the noses of Germany's civilian bureaucrats.
-Eichmann describes the method that will be used: asphyxiation of Jews in gas chambers built at locations such as Auschwitz.
-The participants all realize now that "evacuation" really means genocide.